-There is insufficient evidence to evaluate the effect of awareness raising (M4) on increased citizen engagement (IO2) data on impact on demand.
+There is insufficient evidence to evaluate the effect of awareness raising (M4) on increased citizen engagement (IO2) to pregnant women and mothers of young children.
+This is an important national demand- side initiative.
+Although the CSO grants produced many 'pockets' of good practice there was little real data on impact on demand.
 In retrospect, the £1.9m spent on CSO grants may have had more impact if a strategy had been developed at the beginning and implemented in a focused way across the 25 districts.
 The district framework produced by National Department of Health (NDOH) and RMCH is quite comprehensive and final demand and accountability brief summarised the issues well.
 A new CSO/government coalition has been set up.
 This is a positive development.
-The following best practices and lessons learned emanated from the experiences of mplementing demand and accountability activities in partnership with CSOs.168 These best practices include: use of community dialogues as a platform for discussing MNCWH issues; strengthening governance structures such as CCs on MNCWH issues; -- ---
+The following best practices and lessons learned emanated from the experiences of implementing demand and accountability activities in partnership with CSOs.
+168 These best practices include: use of community dialogues as a platform for discussing MNCWH issues; strengthening governance structures such as CCs on MNCWH issues; making the voices of the poor and vulnerable heard; importance of capacity building on MNCWH as well use of effective health communication strategies to ensure communities are aware of pertinent MNCWH issues affecting them.
+Existing evidence points to a role for awareness raising, but does not provide sufficient data.
+For example, the number of postnatal visits at 6-days is sensitive to demand from mothers and is one outcome which has not showed consistent improvement with rates increasing in 2012/13 but falling back somewhat in the following year (2013/14) in RMND districts.
+RMND work in this area was designed to support District Management Teams through grants made to CSOs to work with communities to increase access, utilisation and community ownership of MNCWH services.
+Ten grants were made through a consortium-partner Social Development Direct.
+The programme has also given vital support to the development and launch of MomConnect, a flagship government mHealth programme sending messagging services to pregnant women and mothers of young c --- ---